-Robin Costello is a Ph.D. candidate in the Brodie Lab at the Department of Biology at the University of Virginia.
+Robin Costello is a Ph.D. candidate in the Brodie Lab at the University of Virginia’s Department of Biology.
 Robin’s dissertation research explores how environmental spatial structure influences social interactions and evolutionary processes.
-She spends summers conducting her research at Mountain Lake Biological Station, a UVA research station in the Appalachian Mountains of southwest Virginia.
+She spends summers conducting her research on forked fungus beetles at Mountain Lake Biological Station, a UVA research station in the Appalachian Mountains of southwest Virginia.
 Robin balances her research with teaching.
-Each summer, she mentors students through the National Science Foundation’s Research Experience for Undergraduates.
+Each summer, she mentors students every summer at Mountain Lake through the National Science Foundation’s Research Experience for Undergraduates.
 Robin designed and taught an upper-level seminar course (Behavioral Ecology and Evolution: Planet Earth) as the Department of Biology’s Distinguished Teaching Fellow.
 Now, she serves as a graduate consultant for UVA’s Center for Teaching Excellence.
-Robin received her B.A. in biology from Dartmouth College.
-When not researching or teaching, Robin enjoys hiking and kayaking outdoors, practicing yoga, drinking tea, and reading novels.
+Robin plans to graduate with her Ph.D. in Spring 2020.
+Ultimately, she hopes to secure a professorship at a teaching-focused small liberal arts college.